mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 4x 50 easy to cool down.
 Easy spin to the pool.

 Ride 60 minutes easy on the way home.

-&bull;If you'd rather do this as two separate workouts, that is ok as well!
+&star; two separate workouts is ok as well!

 ### NOTES
 Total Time: **0 Minutes**